ODarvish/Assignment1/ASSIGNMENT_FEEDBACK.md

 Current page indication in the menu: ✅
   Should be done with a class

-Responsive Image: ❌
+Responsive Image: ✅
-  Path to the image is broken, I can't see it

 RWD:
   Media Query: ✅
-  Flex/Grid: ❌
+  Flex/Grid: ✅

-Separate CSS: ✅ ❌
+Separate CSS: ✅
-  There is a lot of duplication of common styles such as the header.
-A better approach is to crate a gerneral styling file andd move all the common styling (header, nav etc) to this file.
-  The #1 rule in coding is to write everytthing just once!
+  Nice clean up!
   Semantic: ✅

-Semantic Element naming: ✅ ❌
+Semantic Element naming: ✅
-  Don't use ids unless there is a specific reason i.e. JavaScript will target that element.
-Classes are reuseable.

 Code Style:
   HTML: ✅
-    Files and directoris should be written in lowercase
+    Files and directories should be written in lowercase
   CSS: ✅
-  Avoid inline styling:
-    <li style="background-color: rgb(109, 109, 109);"
-  This should be done with a specific class

   This doesn't have a selector, so is broken:
   {
     margin: 0;